ksalzke/notes-to-subtasks-omnifocus-plugin/README.md

 This action allows the user to set the preferences for the plug-in.
 These sync between devices using the Synced Preferences plugin linked above.
 Currently, the available preferences are:

 * **Checklist Tag** If set, this tag will be added to each subtask (checklist item) when the note is expanded to subtasks.
+* **Uninherited Tags** Tags that should not be inherited by the created subtasks, even if they are applied to the parent task.

 # Functions